 As part of a complete MIT experience, undergraduates are encouraged to add an international dimension to their education.
-Students may choose from Institute-wide or departmental studyabroad programs.
-They may also decide to conduct research abroad, assist with building sustainable communities overseas, or venture out on fieldwork or internships arranged through MIT International Science and Technology Initiatives or the International Development Initiative.
+Students may choose from Institute-wide or departmental study-abroad programs.
+They may also conduct research abroad, assist with building sustainable communities overseas, or venture out on fieldwork or internships arranged through MIT International Science and Technology Initiatives or the International Development Initiative.

-MIT undergraduates can also take advantage of cross-registration at several Boston-area universities and art schools.
 Leadership training opportunities include the Bernard M. Gordon-MIT Engineering Leadership Program and ROTC programs in the United States Army, Navy/Marine Corps, and Air Force.
+In addition, Career Advising and Professional Development guides all students as they explore and prepare for careers, graduate study, and life after MIT.